 Sikafloor Proseal W is a one-part, water dispersed, acrylic emulsion, designed to cure, harden, and seal fresh or hardened concrete.
 Proseal W is also hard-wearing and impact resistant, ideal for sealing concrete floors subjected to high traffic.
 Sika is a global brand that is trusted by architects and contractors alike.
 They specialise in concrete products and have a wealth of knowledge and products for concrete floors.

 Before the applying Sika Proseal the floor will need to be prepared.
 In the case of old concrete floors you must ensure the surface is in sound condition.
 It is recommend that the floor is prepared using either high pressure jet washing or blast tracking.
 Ensure all dust, lost material and contamination is completely removed and the surface is dry.
 If applying to fresh concrete, the surface must be free of surface water.
 It must be of sufficient strength to withstand finishing operations.
 The floor must be prepared by suitable power or manual floating/tamping techniques.

 Following the above surface preparation, apply a coat of Sika Sikafloor Proseal W using brush, roller or low pressure spray equipment.
 Allow the first coat to cure until tack free.
 Apply a second coat in the same way as the first.
 For best result and optimum performance it is recommended that 2 coats are applied.

-After completing the application of Sika Sikafloor Proseal W, allow the floor to cure for a minimum of 16 hours before returning to service.
+After completing the application of Sika Sikafloor Proseal W, allow the floor to cure.
+This should be for a minimum of 16 hours before returning to service.